 I've experienced this pull myself.
 When I created a TikTok account to help parents understand the platform, within two weeks I was hooked.
 And I'm an adult who studies this professionally.
 If I can get caught in the loop, a 10-year-old doesn't stand a chance without the right framework in place.

-My gaming addiction showed me the same patterns — I'd promise myself "one more video" or "one more match" and hours would vanish.
+My own gaming experience showed me the same patterns — I'd promise myself "one more video" or "one more match" and hours would vanish.
 The mechanism is identical.

 Understanding the "why" helps — but it doesn't solve the problem.
 In a 45-minute session, I can show you exactly what's happening on your child's feed and build a practical plan that works for your specific situation.